 #option 1 easy_install devo-sdk #option 2 pip install devo-sdk

-You can use sources files, clonning the project too:
+You can use sources files, cloning the project too:

 #option 3 python setup.py install #option 4 pip install . #option 5 - dev option pip install -e .

-You has specific documentation in docs folder for each part of SDK:
+There is specific documentation in the docs folder for each part of SDK:

 See PyLibs contributing guide.

 To send data with Devo SDK, first choose the required endpoint depending on the region your are accessing from: